Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Proof of Theorem

 \begin{proposition} Let $\psi\in L^2(\R^2)$ satisfy the assumptions of Proposition \ref{prop:HeavisideConvergence}.
-Let $\Omega$ be a norm on $\R^2$ and let $\omega$ be the associated directional weight.
-Assume that $P$ is a polygon, $\Xi$ a directional transition profile, and $W$ a directional weight.
-We then have that
+Let $\aninorm$ be a norm on $\R^2$ and let $\omega$ be the directional weight associated with $\aninorm$.
+Assume that $P$ is a polygon, $\Xi$ is a directional transition profile, and $W$ is a directional weight.
+Then, we have that

 The implicit constant is independent of $\Xi$ and $W$, if